 Where usually you would have to like someone and then be notified of a match, Tinder Gold users can see who has already liked them.
 They can then make an informed choice as to whether they want to match with them or not, before liking.

 As mentioned above, if you pony up the cash for Tinder Gold, you can see a grid of users who have already liked you.
-This is the only way right now to see who liked you in any coherent way without being matched by swiping them too.
+This is the only way right now to see who liked you in any coherent way without being matched.
 It may be seen as an advantage, but it is only a time-saver – nothing more.
-If the person swiped right on you and you like the look of them, you will match anyway.
+If the person swiped right on you and you like the look of them, you would have matched anyway.

 If you’re an occasional Tinder user, the free account may be enough.
 If you live in a large metro area with lots of users or prefer to play the numbers game and swipe right on everyone, you will probably have to subscribe.
 Either way, likes are what make the Tinder world go ’round, so it’s useful to know exactly how they work.